dynamodb-toolbox/dynamodb-toolbox/README.md

   'my-other-table-name': false
 }
 ```
 Setting either value without the `object` structure will set the option for all referenced tables.
-If you are referencing multiple tables and using the `attributes` option, then you must use te same `object` method to specify the table `name` or `alias`.
+If you are referencing multiple tables and using the `attributes` option, then you must use the same `object` method to specify the table `name` or `alias`.
 The value should follow the standard [Projection Expression](#projection-expression) formatting.

 ```javascript